provenance-io/how-to-provenance/event-stream-example/README.md

    variables can be included to modify behavior, but are not necessary for the application to run successfully:
    1. `NODE_URI`: A connection URI to a Provenance Blockchain node.
 This value defaults to a connection to the figure.tech testnet node.
 If running a local node, use: `http://localhost:26657`.
    2. `START_HEIGHT`: The block height at which to start streaming events.
-This value defaults to null, indicating that that the stream should start at the very first block ever cut by the chain.
+This value defaults to null, which will start listening to live blocks being cut (not historical blocks) only.
 2. [KafkaConsumerExample](src/main/kotlin/io/provenance/example/KafkaConsumerExample.kt): a simple producer/consumer setup
    illustrating publishing blocks to/reading blocks from a Kafka topic.
 Note: There is an included [Docker Compose](https://docs.docker.com/compose/) setup to stand up a local single-node kafka instance for testing purposes, can be run using the [kafka.yml](src/main/docker/kafka.yml)